 I’m a PhD candidate in Economics at KU Leuven (IO@Leuven).
 I work in the fields of Industrial Organization, Environmental Economics, and Development Economics.

-I will be on the 2024-2025 job market.
+I am on the 2024-2025 academic job market.

-We study how economies with distinct development phases can preferably curtail emissions by exploiting unique variations of heterogeneous regulations—absolute- and intensity-type emission regulations in the context of carbon emission trading schemes (ETS) in China.
+We study how economies with distinct development phases can preferably curtail emissions.
+We exploit unique variations of heterogeneous regulations—absolute- and intensity-type emission regulations in the context of carbon emission trading schemes (ETS) in China.
 Using an extensive array of rich data, we employ a difference-in-differences empirical strategy to examine the behaviors of all primary margins of adjustment to ETS from the demand to the supply side of energy.
 We find that, under imperfect markets and incomplete regulation, both types of ETS can induce carbon mitigation but with distinct tradeoffs.
 Aggregate impacts suggest overall annual reductions in energy consumption by 23% and 9% of yearly energy consumption in ETS with absolute- and intensity-type emission regulations, respectively.

 We study the consequences of market power on both consumer surplus and environmental benefits in China's cement industry, where collusive producer behavior is frequently alleged.
 We develop a structural framework combining demand and production approaches to identify unobserved conduct.
 Using the estimated structural parameters, we quantify the unintended environmental benefits of collusion and design corresponding environmental policies conditional on different objective functions of the government.